Dr. Randall S. Peterson Chair

 Johnnie Wraith - Vice Chair of Trustee Governors

 "I have been an investment banker for over 20 years always working in the City of London, for various different banks.
 My connection with Parayhouse comes through my son, Max, who has been a student at the school since 2014.
 I wanted to become a Trustee Governor to help the school in all its wonderful efforts to help ensure that all the students develop to their full potential in a safe, happy and nurturing environment.
 I have thoroughly enjoyed learning about the ways Parayhouse supports its students and plans their education, and am delighted to have had the opportunity to act as Deputy Chair of Trustee Governors, and Trustee Governor for English".

 For 25 years I was a consultant working for the NHS at St Thomas’s Hospital, London.
 I also ran a research laboratory and developed a new method of measuring how much blood the heart pumps round the body.
 For many years I was responsible for selecting medical students for Guy’s and St Thomas’s as well as teaching junior doctors and medical students.
 I was chairman of the Ministry of Defence Research Ethics Committee which approved (or not) research involving military personnel.
 More recently I was on the Independent Monitoring Board of Wandsworth prison trying to improve conditions for prisoners many of whom had had very bad experiences in childhood.

-Having more time after retirement I wanted to be involved in something worthwhile that would help young people to achieve the best possible start in life and so realize their full potential.’
+Having more time after retirement I wanted to be involved in something worthwhile that would help young people to achieve the best possible start in life and so realise their full potential.’

 I began my career as a Special Education Needs teacher in Australia where I worked in both early intervention and PMLD settings.
 I made the move to England in late 2015 where I quickly found Parayhouse School.